-Trappier has said he expects a snowball effect, with other countries placing orders.
+Trappier has said he expects there will be a snowball effect, with and other countries will place their placing orders.

 "I am sure there will be others," Defense Minister Jean-Yves Le Drian said at a March 11 press conference on his agenda for 2015, when asked about the potential sale to Qatar and Malaysia.

 There was teamwork between gGovernment and industry worked together on the Egyptian order and it is the same approach with to other countries, he said.

 Then-French President Nicolas Sarkozy had set up a "war room" in the Elysées presidential office for selling the Rafale following Morocco's pick of the F-16 over the Rafale.
 Morocco is a former French protectorate.

 On negotiations with India, Dassault has agreed for the first time that India's state-owned Hindustan Aeronautics Ltd. (HAL) will be the co-contractor, not a subcontractor, on the Rafale, Trappier said.
 HAL would guarantee assembly of the Rafale in India, while Dassault would be guarantor for the French work.